Overview

 Users can view the indicators containing financial information in inflation-adjusted dollars by checking the tick mark labeled ‘Adjust values for inflation.’
 The inflation adjustment feature is not added to ratios or percentages where both numerator and denominator are expressed in dollar units.

-Historical data from the June 2021 version to present is available for download in the Export Data page.
+Historical data from the June 2021 version of State Indicators to present is available for download in the Export Data page.
 Users can select the data release version from the drop-down menu underneath the Downloads header.
 Once the data release version is selected, the full description and figures, data tables, and standard error tables (if applicable) for that version of the indicators will become available for download.
 The archive will be updated with every new version of data release.
+For many indicators, the data source releases revisions to historical data.
+This leads to revisions of prior years of data for affected indicators beyond the year(s) of new data added to an indicator in a given data update.
+For this reason, it is not recommended indicator data be compared between different data versions exported from the data archive.

 Figure S-A